Learn Permaculture Design Online for Free

 Permaculture design is an ethically based, whole-systems design approach to create sustainable human settlements and institutions.
 Although rooted in horticulture and agriculture, permaculture design also touches on regional planning, ecology, animal husbandry, technology, architecture and international development.

-In this free permaculture course, you will learn about the process, ethics and principles of permaculture design while diving into climate-specific design elements through interactive technology, videos, graphics, and readings.
+In this free, online permaculture course, you will learn about the process, ethics and principles of permaculture design while diving into climate-specific design elements through interactive technology, videos, graphics, and readings.
 The course is designed to benefit everyone regardless of your learning style, time commitments or available technology.

 Students who complete all course activities should expect to spend between two to four hours each week on course work.